kinners00/nessus_agent/README.md

 4. Install this module in your project by running ```bolt module add kinners00-nessus_agent```
 5. Run ```bolt task show``` and ```bolt plan show``` to find out what tasks and plans are available within this module
 6. Running ```bolt <automation_type> show <myautomationitem>``` will give you more detailed info on how to use a given task or plan including required and optional parameters.
 Try it out by running ```bolt task show nessus_agent::link``` within the bolt_sandbox directory/project.
 As projects are self contained, this command will only work when your pwd is the ```bolt_sandbox``` directory.

+Ps.
+There's some learning/sample tasks and a plan included in the ```bolt_sandbox``` that'll help you get started with building your own tasks and plans.
+You can start by creating tasks and plans in their relevant directories within the ```bolt_sandbox```!

 # Gotchas